freedomofpress/securedrop-docs/docs/tails_printing_guide.rst

 |select printer to add|

-In this example, we've connected an HP ENVY-5530 (not a model we recommend for production use).
-Clicking on this printer will select it for installation.
+In this example we've connected a virtual printer, but the process for adding a real printer is identical.
+Clicking on the name of your printer in the list will select it for installation.
 The installation can take a few seconds, during which it looks like nothing is happening.

 Assuming you receive no errors in this process, you will then see a screen like the following one, which indicates that the printer is ready for printing.